BME 6780: Data Science for Bioengineers

 Prerequisites: Some experience programming and instructor approval.

-- Algorithms, from the singular value decomposition (SVD) and principal component analysis (PCA) to multi-tensor decompositions, neural networks, and deep learning.
+- Algorithms and Models: From the singular value decomposition (SVD) and principal component analysis (PCA) to tensor decompositions, the perceptron and the Hopfield network.

 Skills:

-- Proving mathematical theorems and programming symbolic computations.
+- Proving mathematical theorems and coding symbolic computations.

 - Designing algorithms and programming numerical computations.